openworm/tracker-commons/WCON_format.md

 #### Walk-based perimeters

 Walk-based perimeters are useful to represent raw image segmentation results separating a worm from the background.
-A `"walk"` is contained in its own JSON object with three fields.  `"px"` is an array of three numbers that represent the x,y starting pixel location and the side-length of a pixel.  `"n"` is either a single number representing the number of elements in the walk, or two numbers with the second indicating the pixel where the tail is (if known); if the tail is known, the walk must start at the head.  `"4"` is a string containing an encoded binary representation of a 4-connected set of steps over the pixels.
+A `"walk"` is contained in its own JSON object with three fields with one such object per timepoint.  `"px"` is an array of three numbers that represent the x,y starting pixel location and the side-length of a pixel.  `"n"` is either a single number representing the number of elements in the walk, or two numbers with the second indicating the pixel where the tail is (if known); if the tail is known, the walk must start at the head.  `"4"` is a string containing an encoded binary representation of a 4-connected set of steps over the pixels.
 Counterclockwise vs. clockwise order of pixels cannot be assumed.

 In detail, `"4"` contains a Base64-encoded representation (using standard MIME format without newlines) of an 8-bit binary array.
 This array is to be read two bits at a time, starting from the lowest-order two bits in the first byte in the array.
 Each two bits represent a step in one of four directions: `00` means a step in the negative x direction `01` is positive x, `10` is negative y, and `11` is positive y.
 The same square as in the point-based example could be represented as follows: the steps are -y, -x, +y which is binary 110010; the Base64 encoding of an array containing only that is "Mg".
 Thus, this represents a one mm square also: